-The Holy Spirit is spoken of as coordinate and thus equal with God the Father and God the Son.
+The Holy Spirit is spoken of as coordinate with God the Father and God the Son-equal in the importance to, and interest in, our salvation, and worthy of equal honor by Christians.
 This implies both his personality and his deity - that he is a divine person.
-Write the phrases that treat them as coordinate in the following.
+Write the phrases that treat the Father, Son, and Holy Spirit as coordinate in the following.